python/peps/README.rst

 PEPs and how to go about writing one, please start reading at `PEP 1
 <https://www.python.org/dev/peps/pep-0001/>`_.
-Note that PEP 0, the index PEP, is now automatically generated, and not committed to the repo.
+Note that PEP 0, the index PEP, is automatically generated and not committed to the repo.

 Contributing to PEPs